ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 LEADERS IN SPECIFICATION REVIEW MEETINGS

- e technical leader or manager does not have to be the approver for all technical documents.
+The technical leader or manager does not have to be the approver for all technical documents.
 I encourage you to build a culture where the team

 as a whole feels safe to contribute and doesn t rely on you to provide tech - nical guardrails or support.
 Early on, when the department is relatively small, you should be heavily involved in most or all specifications, but that approach won t scale.
 As soon as you ve hired other senior individual contributors, architects, or managers, empower them to be lead reviewers and defer to them, allowing them to do the job you hired them for.
 If you find a senior member is not guiding the team well in these reviews, don t